boytchev/virtual-prosthetics/docs/api.md

 setMotor( axis, min=-Infinity, max=Infinity, def=0 )
 ```

 Method.
-Sets that a robot part is a motor.
+Sets a robot part as a motor.
 A motor implements rotation around
 an `axis` defined by the character `'x'`, `'y'` or `'z'`.
 The rotation is
 restricted to interval [`min`, `max`] and the initial angle is `def`.